howisonlab/dwts_dataset/README.md

-# Dancing with the Starts Dataset
+# Dancing with the Stars Dataset

 A dataset of Dancing with the Stars scraped from wikipedia tables.
 Created for a Data Engineering class.